anshulpaunikar/16_745_Optimal_Control/README.md

-# 16_745_Optimal_Control
-Assignments for a course on Applied Optimal Control from CMU
+Assignments for 16-745 - Optimal Control, taught by Zachary Manchester at Carnegie Melon University in Winter 2024, https://optimalcontrol.ri.cmu.edu/